Moderate sedation provides for patient comfort and cooperation during many types of office procedures, but its use is not without risks.

 Emergency Tasks: Assign tasks related to emergencies to individual staff members.
 Assignments include retrieving emergency supplies, checking patient vital signs, and calling 911.
 Establish a backup plan that addresses staff absences.

-Scope of Practice: Verify the level of training required for staff positions and the role of any student rotating through the practice, e.g., observation only or certain patient care tasks permitted at their level.
+Scope of Practice: Verify the level of training required for staff positions and the role of any student rotating through the practice.
+(For example, is the student’s role only to observe or are specific patient care tasks permitted?)
 Do not delegate tasks to students or staff members that are outside their level of education, training, and legal scope of practice.

-Medication Inventory: Inventory emergency medications on a regular basis, and replace expired medications.
+Medication Inventory: Inventory emergency medications regularly and replace expired medications.

 Adverse Event Reporting: Follow all state laws, licensing board requirements, and the malpractice insurer’s guidelines on reporting and disclosing adverse events.